HolmlundWilliam/PI-RADS_Segmentation/README.md

 Later this fall, the model will be available in the free version of HERO (www.heroimaging.com) - a graphical programming platform that enables complex image analysis, in an easy and interactive way.

-This will be the easiest and most straight-forward way of using the model - although some patience is needed.
+This will be the easiest and most straight-forward way of using the model - although some patience is still needed.

 ---